Flavour specific neutrino self-interaction: $H_0$ tension and IceCube: Constraints from cosmological data set

-Here, the interaction term in the first two equations of \eqn{eq:scalar-pert} was set to zero to conserve the particle numbers and momentum.
-However, this assumption of conserving particle numbers for a particular mass eigenstate might not hold in case of different values of neutrino masses.
-According to ref.~\cite{Oldengott:2014qra}, the exact collision term in first two equations of \eqn{eq:scalar-pert} depends on the differences between the distribution functions of different mass eigenstates.
-We have checked that this difference is negligible and therefore our assumption of setting the collision terms to zero serves the practical purpose of calculating CMB power spectrum.
-In a very recent study similar assumption is taken by setting the neutrino masses to zero~\cite{Das:2020xke}.
 We modified these equations (\eqn{eq:boltz_mass_int}) accordingly in the Boltzmann code CLASS~\cite{Lesgourgues:2011re} and have shown the effects of these interactions on CMB in \fig{cl_norm}.
 In general, self-interaction between neutrinos helps the small scale perturbations to grow therefore the height of the peaks in CMB power spectrum increases.
 However, the effect of flavour specific interactions on CMB spectrum shows that there are some minor differences between the effects of different interactions.
 These effects can be understood from the equations~\ref{eq:boltz_mass_int}.
 In the case of universal interaction when $g_{\alpha\beta}$ is equal to $\delta_{\alpha\beta}$ the $\Gamma_{ij}$ becomes a diagonal matrix.
 That means the growth of the scalar perturbation multipoles ($\Psi_\ell$) of one mass eigenstate depends only on that mass eigenstate.
 However, for the case of flavour specific interactions growth of $\Psi_\ell$ depends on other mass eigenstates too.
 Ultimately, the amount of the effect of self-interaction is determined by the quantity $\sum_{i,j}\Gamma_{ij}$.
 In case of universal interaction it is $3\tau_\nu^{-1}$.
 For $\nu_e$-$\nu_e$ interaction this becomes $2.308\,\tau_\nu^{-1}$, for $\nu_\mu$-$\nu_\mu$ $2.643\,\tau_\nu^{-1}$ and for $\nu_\tau$-$\nu_\tau$ it turns out to be $2.965\,\tau_\nu^{-1}$.
 In case of inverted hierarchy these numbers are $2.309\,\tau_\nu^{-1}$ for $\nu_e$-$\nu_e$, $2.809\,\tau_\nu^{-1}$ for $\nu_\mu$-$\nu_\mu$ and $2.88116\,\tau_\nu^{-1}$ for $\nu_\tau$-$\nu_\tau$.
 Therefore, we see that the effects of universal interaction and $\nu_\tau$-$\nu_\tau$ interaction on CMB are almost indistinguishable for both the hierarchies in \fig{cl_norm}.